Doctoral School of Environmental System Sciences

 Please note that the Dean of Studies has the right to appoint further examiners if deemed appropriate.

-Step 9: Submission of hard copy
+Step 9: Electronic Submission

 After submitting your thesis electronically via UGO, please wait for the approval of your supervisor.

 A formal examination of all the documents begins once they have arrived at the Dean's Office (i.e. the examination of title page, compliance with Director of Studies guidelines, curricula guidelines, publication guidelines, etc.).
 An employee of the Dean's Office will contact you should any inconsistencies be found.
-If everything is found to be correct, the thesis is released for assessment by the Dean of Studies, checked for plagiarism, and passed on to the examiners in both hard copy and digital form.
+If everything is found to be correct, the thesis is released for assessment by the Dean of Studies, checked for plagiarism, and passed on to the examiners in digital form.

 As soon as all examiner reports arrive at the Dean's Office, and have been confirmed by the Dean of Studies, the grade for the dissertation is entered in the online system UGO.
 From this point on, the author of the dissertation is allowed to inspect the examiners' reports.